Basic Supplies for Your New Cat or Kitten

+Planning to litter train your cat?
 Start by choosing a litter box that is large enough for your cat to easily climb in and out of and move around.
+It should be longer than your cat's body length.
 Traditional litter boxes are rectangular, about 4 inches deep, and suit most cats.
-Covered litter boxes include a snap-on hood for privacy, but limit a cat's ability to cover its eliminations.
+Avoid covered litter boxes, as they limit a cat's ability to view his or her surroundings.

 When deciding on a litter brand and type, first continue with the brand your cat was using at its previous residence.
 If you prefer to try a different brand, do it gradually, as cats are not fond of sudden changes.
 Changing brands a little bit at a time will encourage a cat's continued, consistent use of the litter box.

 Litter comes in two types: clay (non-clumping) and clumping.

 - Clay litter, which is generally less expensive, is heavy and does a decent job absorbing and controlling odors.
 Scoop and then dispose of the feces and urine at least once daily, and clean out the entire box and add fresh litter at least once a week.
 Clean the box out twice weekly if odor and usage warrants.
 Scented varieties do not eliminate the need to clean the box out regularly.
 If the resulting dust is a problem, consider a low-dust variety.